indie-blogs-bg

 2. Make Your Content Event-Driven

-Don’t just post randomly create spikes.
+Don’t just randomly create spikes.
 Build campaigns around:

 • Festive drops (Diwali, Holi-themed skins)